What Steps Can India Take to Reach 500 GW of RE Capacity by 2030?

 Need for Improved Weather Data in India’s Renewables Expansion

-Moving forward, continuing investment in weather monitoring infrastructure, data analytics skills, and smart grid technologies will be critical.
+Moving forward, continuous investments in weather monitoring infrastructure, data analytics skills, and smart grid technologies will be critical.
 Policymakers, business leaders, and technology providers must collaborate to build a strong ecosystem that facilitates the collection and use of high-quality meteorological data.

 Improved weather data will be a critical facilitator as India works to reach its renewable energy objectives and move to a low-carbon economy.
 It will promote more effective resource allocation, enhance grid management, increase investor confidence, and, eventually, speed up the country’s renewable energy boom.
 With the appropriate tools and methods in place, India can better use its rich renewable resources, paving the path for a cleaner, more sustainable energy future.